 In year 10, the theme is The Physics of Theme Parks, culminating with a trip to Thorpe Park in June.
-In Year 11, the theme is the Physics of Music Festivals.
+In Year 11, the theme is the Italian Job film from 2003 and the physics that are required to catch the thieves.

-Mr Dow (Head of Physics)
+Mrs S Britton (Head of Physics)

-Questions regarding the content of the courses should be directed to the Physics class teachers, Mr Evans or Mrs Britton.
+Questions regarding the content of the courses should be directed to the Physics class teachers, Mr Evans, Mr Read or Mr Tucker.